What is the Best SIPP 2018?

 What are the Best SIPP Investments?

-Self invested personal pensions can also include a far wider range of investments than a personal pension.
+The best SIPP investments for you and your pension depend on your needs, objectives, risk profile and circumstances.
+It’s hard to generalise and say which investments will be best for an individual without looking into those individual circumstances.
+However, broadly speaking, self invested personal pensions can include a far wider range of investments than a personal pension.
 The investments that can be held in a SIPP include:

 - Stocks and shares from the UK and overseas markets as well as unlisted shares